Scott Leary

 John Scott Leary (December 29, 1881 – July 1, 1958) was an American freestyle swimmer who competed in the 1904 Summer Olympics in St. Louis, Missouri.
-He won a silver medal in the 50-yard freestyle and a bronze medal in the 100-yard freestyle.
+He won a silver medal in the 50-yard freestyle and a bronze in the 100-yard freestyle.
+Leary is widely acclaimed for helping to introduce his use of the Australian crawl to American swimming spectators and competitors and for breaking the world record in the 100-yard swim in July, 1905, with a time of 60 seconds.